MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 When you set up a protection group, here's what you'll need to do:

 ### Before you start
-Some things to note when creating protection groups:
+Some things to remember when creating protection groups:

 -   If you're backing up to tape and you've only a single stand-alone tape, use a single protection group to minimize the effort to change tapes.
 Multiple protection groups require a separate tape for each protection group.